Henry Cabot Lodge Jr.: Role in the 1963 coup d'état

-Faced with a difficult situation with different advisers telling him to do different things, Kennedy procrastinated by sending out the McNamara Taylor mission consisting of General Maxwell Taylor and the Defense Secretary Robert McNamara to gather more facts to help him decide.
-McNamara and Taylor painted a mostly favourable picture of Vietnam under Diem, saying that war would be over by 1965 if Diem continued with his current policies.
-Taylor over a tennis match at the Cercle Sportif sports club with one of the conspirators, General Dương Văn Minh, asked him how the plot was going.
-Knowing that Taylor was a Diem supporter, Minh answered that he knew nothing of any plans for a coup, which the former then repeated to Kennedy.
-On the basis of this, Kennedy cabled Lodge on October 2 to say: "No initiative should now be taken to give any covert encouragement to a coup.
-There should, however, be an urgent effort ... to identify and build contacts with possible alternatives leadership as and when it appears".
-On October 5, Lodge cabled back to Kennedy that he learned that the generals were finally ready to proceed, having won over Dinh.
-The CIA officer, Lucien Conein met with General Minh who asked that the United States "not thwart" a coup and promise to continue to provide the aid worth about $500 million per year after Diem was overthrown.
-Lodge seized upon Minh's remark to argue to Kennedy that the United States should promise that it "will not attempt to thwart" a coup, a formula that Kennedy embraced as it allowed to maintain to others and perhaps to his conscience as well that he had not promised to support a coup against Diem.
+On October 5, Lodge cabled back to Kennedy that he learned that the generals were finally ready to proceed.
+The CIA officer, Lucien Conein met with General Dương Văn Minh, who asked that the United States "not thwart" a coup and promise to continue to provide the aid worth about $500 million per year after Diem was overthrown.
+Lodge seized upon Minh's remark to argue to Kennedy that the United States should promise that it "will not attempt to thwart" a coup, a formula that Kennedy embraced.
 Lodge himself later used this line as a defence against criticism, saying he did not promise to support a coup, only "not thwart" it.